wernejac123/Fortran-77/README.md

 strip file_name

 -A few of these programs I got from James Hall on the FreeDOS youtube channel with minor changes like adding STOP and indenting loops.

+-struct.f was compiled in gfrotran in linux using: gfortran -std=legacy -fdec-structure -g -Wall -Werror -Wextra -Wconversion struct.f -o struct strip -s struct

+-structures are not a standard feature in Fortran.
+I did not test this in FreeDOS